quartercastle/super-cli/README.md

 ### Usage
 To get started you have to require the super-cli module and register your commands.
-Remember to set the envirnment to node at the top of the script `#!/usr/bin/env node` and make your script executable `chmod a+x your-script`.
+Remember to set the environment to node at the top of the script `#!/usr/bin/env node` and make your script executable `chmod a+x your-script`.
 ```js
 #!/usr/bin/env node
 var CLI = require('super-cli');